IQ-Bible/IQ-Bible-API-Documentation/README.md

 ## FAQ

 **How do I get an API key?**
-Visit our [RapidAPI listing](https://rapidapi.com/vibrantmiami/api/iq-bible/) and click “Subscribe to Test” or choose a pricing tier.
+Visit our [RapidAPI listing](https://rapidapi.com/vibrantmiami/api/iq-bible/), sign in or create an account, then click **Subscribe to Test** and choose a pricing tier (a free tier is available).
 Once subscribed, your API key will be available in your RapidAPI dashboard.

 **Is the API free?**
 Yes, there’s a free tier available for testing and small-scale use.
 Higher tiers are available for more extensive usage.